aadilmallick/my-notes-docusaurus/docs/AWS/AWS-development.md

 cdklocal --version
 ```

 #### Connecting to CDK

+Before doing anything with CDK and starting a new project, you must have a fresh slate.
+You can do this by stopping localstack and then restarting the cloud instance of localstack.

 To connect to CDK, you can follow these patterns:

 **method 1: connect to AWS localstack profile**

+1. Run the `cdklocal init app --language typescript` to scaffold the boilerplate.
-1. Export these environment variables:
+2. Export these environment variables:

 ```bash
 export AWS_PROFILE=localstack